 Steps in Enrollment:

 Pathways is a public charter school open to all students living in our service counties (Sonoma, Solano, Marin, and Napa).
 Pathways does not discriminate and accepts all students, space permitting.
 We enroll new students throughout the year until we have reached capacity.
 Our enrollment is on a first come, first served basis, and each region has its own maximum enrollment based on staffing.
 If, after attending the Orientation Session, you decide to proceed with registration, the regional Principal will notify you if we have space available or are placing students on a wait list in your area.
-If there is space and you request a registration invitation, you have two (2) weeks to complete your registration online; otherwise, we will drop your student’s name from our pending enrollment list.
+If there is space and you request a registration invitation, you have one week to complete your registration online; otherwise, we will drop your student’s name from our pending enrollment list.
 For students placed on a wait list, when space does become available, all students in the lottery pool are randomly drawn and placed on a numbered wait list.
 We then offer space to students in order from that list.
 Once your student does have a space in our program, you will receive a call from our office asking if you’d still like to register your child.
 Finally, once registration is completed, you will get a call from your child’s Independent study Teacher (IST) to set your initial planning meeting.
 Your student’s first day of enrollment at Pathways will be no sooner than the date of that initial meeting.

 Students may enter Kindergarten only if they turn five prior to September 2nd.
 Students who will have their fifth birthday between September 2nd and December 2nd may elect to enroll in Transitional Kindergarten.

 Please note: Pathways does not have an early admission policy; therefore, students may not just enroll in Kindergarten on their fifth birthday.
 Transitional Kindergarten is an option for students who are not eligible for Kindergarten, but it is not mandatory.